paraswaykole/slashbase/README.md

 2. Make sure Go and Wails is installed.
 Follow the steps [here](https://wails.io/docs/gettingstarted/installation), if not installed.
 3. Open the terminal at root directory and run `make build`.
 4. The app is created in `build/bin`.
-5. Double click the Slashbase file to open the app on Window and MacOS.
+5. Double click the Slashbase file to open the app on Windows and MacOS.
 For linux, run `./Slashbase` on terminal to start the app.

 # Screenshots
 <img src="https://raw.githubusercontent.com/slashbaseide/.github/main/screenshot.png" alt="Run query view" width="100%">